Sparky1743/DSA-II/README.md

-# DSA-II
+# DSA
-Contains the topics discussed as a part of the DSA-II course.
+Contains the topics discussed as a part of the DSA-I and DSA-II courses.